 Tsk Tsk

-I’m giving myself the tsk tsk, you know, like when your mother or someone judgy looks at you, shaking their head to show you that you did something wrong.
+I’m giving myself the tsk tsk, you know, like when someone judgy looks at you, shaking their head to show you that you did something wrong.
 Yep, I’m giving myself that.

 Why?
 What did I do that’s so wrong?